panzerdp/dmitripavlutin.com/content/posts/054-react-usestate/index.md

 ### 4.3 Complex state management

-`useState()` is intended to manage the state of simple to moderated complexity.
+`useState()` is intended to manage simple state.

-In case if you need to manage some complex state, it makes sense to use the `useReducer()` hook.
-It provides better support for a state that requires many operations.
-And what's more important, it's easy to extract all the complex state manipulations out of the component.
+For complex state management, it's reasonable to stick to [useReducer()](https://reactjs.org/docs/hooks-reference.html#usereducer) hook.
+It provides better support for a state that requires multiple state operations.

 Let's say you need to program a list of favorite movies.
-The user can add a new movie, or delete an already added one.
+The user can add a movie, or delete an existing one.

-A possible implementation of favorite movies list could be:
+A possible implementation of favorite movies list:

 ```jsx {6,8-13}
 import React, { useState } from 'react';